-We see the mutual industry defensively positioned for long term viability through a variety of challenging economic environments.
+We see the mutual industry defensively positioned for long-term viability through a variety of challenging economic environments.

-In a rising interest rate environment like what we've experience in 2022, statutory accounting helps to smooth volatility, since bonds that are held to maturity are valued at their amortized cost as opposed to their market value.
+In a rising interest rate environment like what we've experienced in 2022, statutory accounting helps to smooth volatility, since bonds that are held to maturity are valued at their amortized cost as opposed to their market value.
 In accordance with this convention, results presented here are all on a statutory accounting basis.
 In rising rate environments, mutuals must carefully monitor their liquidity so that assets held to maturity don't need to be sold at a loss to finance operating deficits.
-After a strong year of performance for the industry in 2021, the US mutual industry is well capitalized and positioned to survive even extreme scenarios.
-Our comment in the first year of the analysis was: "The most important takeaway from this research is that as of today, the US P&C industry is strongly capitalized, with a large majority of insurance companies well positioned to survive even severe stress scenario."
+After a strong year of performance for the industry in 2021, the U.S. mutual industry is well capitalized and positioned to survive even extreme scenarios.
+Our comment in the first year of the analysis was: "The most important takeaway from this research is that as of today, the U.S. property/casualty industry is strongly capitalized, with a large majority of insurance companies well positioned to survive even severe stress."
 This observation continues to hold today, even as new risks continue to emerge.
-Prior year's baseline projection showed one in every four companies expected to lose surplus in the baseline scenario, now just under one in six companies is expected to be unprofitable in the 2022 base case.
+Prior year's baseline projection showed that one in every four companies was expected to lose surplus in the baseline scenario; now, just under one in six companies is expected to be unprofitable in the 2022 base case.

-Mutual writers in particular were beneficiaries of the more favorable projected performance from 2022 versus 2021, with 9% fewer mutuals projected to operate at a loss in 2022 versus 2021, versus 5% fewer for the industry at large.
-In three out of five of the scenarios tested, 95% of companies or more lose less than 10% of surplus.
-While no company wants to experience a year of near-doubledigit loss, this magnitude of loss represents an earnings event, not a capital event, for all but the most highly leveraged carriers.
+Mutual writers held consistent in their projected performance from 2022 versus 2021, with only 1% increase in mutuals projected to operate at a loss in 2022 versus 2021, versus 2% fewer for the industry at large.
+In three out of five of the scenarios tested, 92% of companies or more lose less than 10% of surplus.
+While no company wants to experience a year of near-doubledigit loss, this magnitude of loss is expected to represent an earnings event, not a capital event, for all but the most highly leveraged carriers.

-The elevated inflation scenario, which projects years of inflation significantly above trend, results in 17% of mutuals losing at least 10% of surplus, but only 4% of companies are expected to experience surplus loss greater than 25%.
-While inflation does not threaten the operating capital for most mutuals, it does result in three out of five mutuals depleting surplus as reserve picks are strengthened in response to higher loss trends.
-Stock companies are more vulnerable to the inflation scenario, resulting in the ratio of companies losing 10% of surplus across the industry to 36% overall.
-While 4% of mutuals are expected to lose more than a quarter of their surplus in an inflation scenario, the industry overall could expect to see 16% of companies lose at least 10% of surplus.
-This further emphasizes the strong positioning of the mutual industry to handle large disruptions caused by an inflationary environment.
+The elevated inflation scenario, which projects years of inflation significantly above trend, results in 29% of mutuals losing at least 10% of surplus, but only 12% of companies are expected to experience surplus loss greater than 25%.
+While inflation does not threaten the operating capital for most mutuals, it does result in almost seven out of 10 mutuals depleting surplus as reserve picks are strengthened in response to higher loss trends.
+Stock companies are more vulnerable to the inflation scenario, resulting in the ratio of companies losing 10% of surplus across the industry to 38% overall.
+While 12% of mutuals are expected to lose more than a quarter of their surplus in an inflation scenario, the industry overall could expect to see 16% of companies lose at least 25% of surplus.
+This further emphasizes the overall strong positioning of the mutual industry to handle large disruptions caused by an inflationary environment.

 Figure 2.
-Scenario Impact
+Scenario Impact for 2022 Modeled Year

-Stagflation is the most severe scenario modeled for the industry, driving 12% of companies and 3% of mutuals to a surplus loss in excess of one quarter of their capital.
-Stagflation, which combines three years of increased loss trends with economic contraction, could cause 84% of mutuals to report a decline in surplus, a number greater than the industry overall loss rate of 77%.
-This increased likelihood of surplus loss is a reflection of a structurally lower return on sales (ROS) and higher allocation to equity assets for mutual companies.
+Stagflation is the most severe scenario modeled for the industry, driving 12% of all companies and 9% of mutuals specifically to a surplus loss in excess of one-quarter of their capital.
+Stagflation, which combines three years of increased loss trends with economic contraction, could cause 84% of mutuals to report a decline in surplus, a number greater than the industry overall loss rate of 78%.
+This increased likelihood of surplus loss is a reflection of a structurally lower return on surplus (ROS) and higher allocation to equity assets for mutual companies.